Oscar Wegner: TV, sportscasting and other media

 From November 1991 through October 1995, Wegner was featured on the instructional segment of The New Tennis Magazine Show (renamed Tennis Television With Brad Holbrook in 1993), exposing the differences between conventional tennis teaching methods and his own.
 The segments, shot in New York, Florida and Pennsylvania were shown nationally on Prime Network and aired in Florida on Sunshine Sports Network.
 During this time Venus and Serena Williams had moved from Compton, California to Florida where they trained under the supervision of their father Richard Williams at the Macci Tennis Academy, then left Macci's to train exclusively with their father thereafter, achieving tremendous success, from singles, doubles and mixed doubles titles to reaching #3 and #4 in the world by the end of 1999.
 Mike Daley introduced Wegner to Richard Williams during a satellite tournament at the Patricio Apey Tennis Academy in the Miami Airport Marriott in January 1999, and according to Oscar: "He greeted me with a great smile and said 'Oscar, it is an honor to meet you.
 I used to watch your show.
 Your techniques made so much sense that I taped them and had my girls watch them every day.'"

 From April 1994 to December 1999 Wegner, who speaks 5 languages, worked for ESPN International as a tennis commentator in Spanish for Davis Cup, ATP and WTA tournaments including the Australian Open and the French Open, and in 2000 he joined the :es:Panamerican Sports Network doing ATP and WTA tournaments including Wimbledon.
 Through these broadcasts Wegner became well known throughout South America.
-Also contributing to Wegner's worldwide recognition were 40 "Play Like The Pros With Oscar Wegner" Tennis Tips, instructional vignettes both in English and in Spanish, which were broadcast by ESPN International from June 1997 through September 1999 several times daily in more than 150 countries around the world, including airings during the Super Bowl, NBA Finals, Stanley Cup Finals and US Open Golf Tournaments, generating over two billion impressions on television worldwide.
+Also contributing to Wegner's worldwide recognition were 40 "Play Like The Pros With Oscar Wegner" Tennis Tips, instructional vignettes both in English and in Spanish, which were broadcast by ESPN International from June 1997 through September 1999 several times daily in more than 150 countries around the world, including airings during the Super Bowl, NBA Finals, Stanley Cup Final and US Open Golf Tournaments, generating over two billion impressions on television worldwide.

 In 1992, segments of the Tennis Television shows were compiled into videotapes, which became available for purchase.
 In 1997 Wegner acquired the rights to the videos and initiated a website in order to sell the videos and introduce his tennis methodology to the public.
 He also made tips and articles as well as the second edition of his book available free of charge on the site.
 Over the past 14 years Wegner's website has had millions of visits.

 In 2005, Wegner published the third edition of his book and a new video, produced for the first time in DVD format.
 He has subsequently produced 5 more DVDs and offers the 5 original videos as "classic" DVDs.

 In 2007, Wegner formed his own coaching organization, which currently has over 400 members worldwide.